secclo-dtu-21/datasec/access_control_lab/AccessControlLab/README.md

 - **AccessControListTest**

   Test whether the access control list mechanism can function properly.
+To run this test, the server needs to run under the access contro list model.
+Namely, the configuration needs to be `accessControlModel = accessControlList`

+  This test will read the user and permission data from the `user.properties` file and use them to initialize the database.
+Following tests are run based on these data.
+After running all the test, the added data will be removed fromt the database.

 - **StaffChangeOnAccessControlListTest**

   Test whether the access control list can adpat the change of employees and their permissions.
+To run this test, the server needs to run under the access contro list model.
+Namely, the configuration needs to be `accessControlModel = accessControlList`.

+  This test will read the user and permission data from the `user.properties` file and use them to initialize the database.
+Following change will be made to these data to reflect the organization change.
+After running all the test, the added data will be removed fromt the database.

 - **RoleBasedControlTest**

   Test whether the role base access control mechanism can function properly.
+To run this test, the server needs to run under the role based access control model.
+Namely, the configuration needs to be `accessControlModel = roleBasedAccessControl`.
+This test will read the user and role data from the `user.properties` file and use them to initialize the database.
+Following tests are run based on these data.
+After running all the test, the added data will be removed fromt the database.

 - **StaffChangeOnRoleBasedControlTest**

   Test whether the role base access control mechanism adpat the change of employees and their permissions.
+To run this test, the server needs to run under the role based access control model.
+Namely, the configuration needs to be `accessControlModel = roleBasedAccessControl`.

+  This test will read the user and role data from the `user.properties` file and use them to initialize the database.
+Following change will be made to these data to reflect the organization change.
+After running all the test, the added data will be removed fromt the database.

 ## Logs